 Destiny 2 has arrived on all platforms but though the game has finally been released that doesn't mean the news and updates are going to stop – this is a game that's only going to grow over time.

 With that in mind, we've created a one stop shop for all of your Destiny 2 update needs.
 Here you'll find the latest news on what's being added to the game and when updates are coming.

-It is, however, still early days so in the meantime why not take a look at our definitive Destiny 2 review to get an idea of whether or not this is the game for you.
+Make sure you take some time to check out our definitive Destiny 2 review to get an idea of whether or not this is the game for you.
 Convinced it is?
 Then you might be interested in our tips and tricks for getting started.
 Whether you're completely new to the Destiny universe or just need to brush up on all that jargon, this guide will ease you in.

 Cut to the chase